Change (Taylor Swift song)

-"Change" is a song written and recorded by American singer-songwriter Taylor Swift.
-The song was included on the AT&T Team USA Soundtrack and released on August 8, 2008, with its proceeds donated to the United States team at the 2008 Olympics.
-Swift was inspired to write "Change" by her aspirations to succeed despite being signed to Big Machine Records, the smallest record label in Nashville at the time.
-"Change" was later included on Swift's second studio album, Fearless (2008).
-Produced by Swift and Nathan Chapman, it is a pop rock and power pop song with dynamic strings and distorted electric guitars; its lyrics are about overcoming obstacles to achieve victory.
+"Change" is a song by the American singer-songwriter Taylor Swift, released on August 8, 2008, to promote the AT&T Team USA Soundtrack for the United States team at the 2008 Olympics.
+"Change" was included in Swift's second studio album, Fearless (2008).
+Swift wrote the track after winning the Horizon Award at the 2007 Country Music Association Awards; its lyrics are about overcoming obstacles to achieve victory.

-Music critics gave "Change" mixed reviews, with praise for the "anthemic" production but criticism for Swift's vocals, which they found weak and thin.
-"Change" was Swift's first top-ten song on the US Billboard Hot 100, peaking at number ten.
-It also peaked at number 21 on the Pop 100 chart and number 57 on the Hot Country Songs chart.
+Produced by Swift and Nathan Chapman, "Change" is a power pop song with dynamic strings and electric guitars.
+Music critics praised the production but found Swift's vocals weak and thin.
+The song peaked at number 10 on the Billboard Hot 100, number 21 on the Pop 100 chart, and number 57 on the Hot Country Songs chart.
 The Recording Industry Association of America (RIAA) certified the track gold.
 Shawn Robbins directed the music video for "Change" featuring Swift performing with a band in a ballroom.
 An alternate version features footage of the United States team at the 2008 Olympics.

-Swift performed "Change" live at the 45th Academy of Country Music Awards in 2010, and included it in the set list to her first headlining tour, the Fearless Tour, in 2009.
-She released a re-recorded version, "Change (Taylor's Version)", on Fearless (Taylor's Version), the 2021 re-recorded version of Fearless.
+Swift included "Change" in the set list to her first headlining tour, the Fearless Tour, in 2009 and performed the song live at the 45th Academy of Country Music Awards in 2010.
+After a 2019 dispute regarding the ownership of Swift's back catalog, she released a re-recorded version, "Change (Taylor's Version)", on Fearless (Taylor's Version), the 2021 re-recorded version of Fearless.